MovalAgroingenieria/general_clean/l10n_es_partner_address_street_type/README.rst

 types of street are accepted by most Spanish public entities, such as the Treasury or the National Statistics Institute (INE).

+The Spanish cadastre accepts other languages besides the Castilian, which increases the list to more than 300 street types, so only some of them have been marked to appear on the list by default.
+The type of streets shown can be configured in /Settings/Street Type Management/Street types.

 Credits
 =======